Kalispera Greece Crete.

 It is a Greek village with local life where tourism blends in so that it is hardly noticeable, in spite of the fact that it receives package tourism.
 Most of the hotels and restaurants are family owned, which makes you feel like a guest, and not as a tourist.
 You are like a single large family in Paleochora.
 For me, it's like travelling back to the time when tourists had just discovered Greece.
 Paleochora is like I experienced Rhodes in the late 1970s.

-The square of Paleochora.
+The sunset in Paleochora.

 Another thing that I like about Paleochora is the feeling of being at the end of the line.
 It almost feels like Paleochora is a separate island.
 The village sets on a peninsula and is surrounded by the sea on three sides.
 The fact that the village is surrounded by sea, and is located on a peninsula, makes it possible to see both the sunrise and the sunset from the same place, which is quite unusual.